bids-standard/bids-validator/bids-validator/README.md

 ### Publishing

 Publishing is done with [Lerna](https://github.com/lerna/lerna).
-Use the command `npm lerna publish` and follow instructions to set a new version.
+Use the command `npm run lernaPublish` and follow instructions to set a new version.

 Using lerna publish will create a git commit with updated version information and create a version number tag for it, push the tag to GitHub, then publish to NPM and PyPI.
 The GitHub release is manual following that.